naturalsciences/ears3-server/readme.md

 When you run the image, the different components are started in certain order.
 The web server (tomcat) is the latest as it has to wait for the database to be completed.
 Wait at least a minute, then visit the following addresses in your web browser:

+The date ranges are just examples and no data can be returned if the acquisition did not yet run.
 ```
 http://localhost/ears3/html/event
 http://localhost/ears3/events